dvergnes/mines-sweeper/README.md

 mines-sweeper
 =============

 This application is the famous mines-sweeper full HTML, JS, CSS implementation.
+[Demo](https://vergnes.github.com/mines-sweeper/ "Please have a try")

 Licence
 =======